-0. Introduction
+1. Introduction

-Philosophical and jurisprudential discussions of free-speech tend to say little on how to conceptualize the phenomenon they target.
+Philosophical and jurisprudential discussions of free speech tend to say little on how to conceptualize the phenomenon they target.
 They all agree, of course, that free speech exists only to the extent that there is considerable latitude in speakers’ choices about what to say.
 And they debate in detail about the precise extent of the required latitude.
 But they say little or nothing on what it is about choices in that range of speech that makes them free.

 This is a serious lacuna in the literature, because there are two distinct grounds on which speech in the relevant range might be taken to be free.
 The first is that people are unhindered in how they exercise their speech options within that range.
 The second is that they are protected in the exercise of those options: in particular, that they are protected by public law or by the public rules of a corporate body like a university, which has its own domain and government.
-This paper looks at why it is important to distinguish the two versions of the free-speech ideal and at the case for taking the ideal in the richer version, as protected speech.
+This paper looks at why it is important to distinguish the two versions of the free speech ideal and at the case for taking the ideal in the richer version, i.e. as protected speech.

-The paper is in six sections.
-In the first I draw the distinction between the two conceptions of free speech.
-In the second I look at why the distinction is significant.
-And in the third I argue for why it makes good sense to equate the ideal of free speech with protected speech rather than with unhindered speech.
-In the following two sections I set aside the issue as to which of the ideals better answers to the notion of freedom and examine the respective benefits—and costs—of protected versus unhindered speech.
-I look in the fourth at the benefits of unhindered speech and in the fifth, relatively longer section I go through three important benefits that protected speech in particular would yield.
-The final section looks, in the spirit of a case study, at the sort of protection of speech associated with academic freedom; it argues that while academic freedom is special—it is not just free speech in an academic context (Scott 2017)—the protection it requires is justified by the same three benefits.
+The paper is in eight sections.
+In Section 2 I draw the distinction between the two conceptions of free speech.
+In Section 3 I look at why the distinction is significant.
+And in Section 4 I argue for why it makes good sense to equate the ideal of free speech with protected speech rather than with unhindered speech.
+In Sections 5 and 6 I set aside the issue as to which of the ideals better answers to the notion of freedom and look more directly at the respective benefits—and costs—of protected versus unhindered speech, arguing that there are three important benefits that only protected speech would yield.
+Then Section 7 turns, in the spirit of a case study, to the sort of protection of speech associated with academic freedom; it argues that while academic freedom is special—it is not just free speech in an academic context (Scott 2017)—the protection it requires is justified by the same three benefits.
+Section 8 summarizes and concludes the discussion.